Montage of Heck: The Home Recordings: Recording and songs

 The original cassette tapes that were used to create Montage of Heck: The Home Recordings were discovered by Brett Morgen when he was approached by Courtney Love and Frances Bean Cobain about making a documentary about Kurt Cobain.
 He discovered over 200 hours of audio cassettes that had never been heard by the public before.
 Of the 108 tapes, Morgen chose to release cassette number 54, entitled Montage of Heck; he used it as the companion album to his documentary Kurt Cobain: Montage of Heck.

 The tracks on the album are a culmination of covers, original songs, early Nirvana demos, interludes, and spoken word entries recorded by Cobain.
 Some notable demos included are "Scoff", "Been a Son", "You Can’t Change Me / Burn My Britches / Something in the Way", and "Frances Farmer Will Have Her Revenge on Seattle", whose studio versions all appeared on one of Nirvana's three studio albums, Bleach, Nevermind, and In Utero.
 Additionally, it features the songs "Sappy", "Clean Up Before She Comes", and "Do Re Mi" which can all be found on the box set With the Lights Out.
 Along with the demos, there are a multitude of previously unreleased songs by Kurt Cobain, including "Burn the Rain", "Rehash", and "Letters to Frances".
 One of the project's most recognized tracks is Cobain's cover of the Beatles' song "And I Love Her".
 Another very notable track is "Aberdeen", which sees Cobain speak about a suicide attempt in high school.

 The rest of the album consists of chaotic interludes such as "Montage of Kurt" and "1988 Capitol Lake Jam Commercial".

-Cobain's "Burn the Rain" was sampled in the song "Cudi Montage," the final track from American hip-hop duo Kids See Ghosts' debut studio album in 2018.
+"Burn the Rain" was sampled in the song "Cudi Montage," the final track from American hip-hop duo Kids See Ghosts' debut studio album in 2018.